Thailand in December – Weather, Best Places & Tips 2026

 3. Watch Out for Holiday Surcharges

-Around the holidays, some hotels and restaurants charge extra.
-Especially Christmas Eve and New Year’s Eve dinners.
-Check the fine print before you book.
+Around the holidays, some hotels and restaurants charge significantly more.
+Christmas Eve and New Year’s Eve dinners are particularly notorious for mandatory set menus and added fees.
+Always check the fine print before you book a special dinner or stay, especially at resorts.

 4. Protect Yourself from the Sun